CharlizeY/LeetCode/README.md

 # LeetCode
-LeetCode Questions for Data Structure and Algorithm and Database
+LeetCode Questions for Data Structure and Algorithm